allyporwal/finishers-flask/README.md

 - [Pretty Printed](https://www.youtube.com/channel/UC-QDfvrRIDB6F0bIO4I4HkQ) on Youtube was instrumental in helping me understand backend form validation
 - User Furas detailed how to get all data from a form with similar name fields in [this thread](https://stackoverflow.com/questions/58160006/how-to-get-multiple-elements-from-a-form-using-request-form-get) on Stack Overflow
 - Materialize tabs weren't working correctly, they weren't displaying more than 4 in a row.
 [This answer](https://stackoverflow.com/questions/45153376/materializecss-tabs-not-displaying-more-than-4-tabs) on Stack Overflow from user Saurabh Yadav fixed the issue
-- The CSS code that prevents horizontal orientation on smartphones and all sorts of goofy problems that go with that can be (found here)[https://premium.wpmudev.org/forums/topic/disable-landscape-mode-on-mobile/]
+- [Andrew Healey's](https://healeycodes.com/javascript/python/beginners/webdev/2019/04/11/talking-between-languages.html) work helped me get the Materialize autocomplete working with data from MongoDB and Python
-- [Andrew Healey's](https://healeycodes.com/javascript/python/beginners/webdev/2019/04/11/talking-between-languages.html) work helped me get the Materialize
+- Materialize Select doesn't work on iOS - [this fix](https://stackoverflow.com/questions/52850091/materialize-select-and-dropdown-touch-event-selecting-wrong-item) by user Akintomiwa Opemipo solved the bug

 Big thank you to my Code Institute mentor, Brian Macharia, for his help in getting this project done.
 His ability to break anything I build in less than 10 seconds has really helped me learn.
 Thanks, Brian.